 As for where to catch up with us next, things are up in the air.
 At the moment, Summerhouse is still planning to be in New Mexico in August, perhaps at a show, perhaps not.
 As the weeks unfold, we'll keep you posted

 Make sure you see our latest book.
 After 20 years, we've updated Southwestern Pottery, Anasazi to Zuni into an expanded Second Edition with all new photographs and text.
 It's a lot bigger than the First Edition, and people tell us it's a lot better.

-NOTE: Because of Carol's health, we probably won't be doing any more shows before February in Marin, but if we do something along the way, we'll let you know.
-We encourage you to make it to any upcoming shows we announce.
+NOTE: We encourage you to make it to any upcoming shows we announce.
 Sometimes we get pots to the show before we can get them to the site.
 Even though we update the site pretty much weekly, half a dozen wonderful pieces (among them a rare 19th-century Mojave or O'odham figurine, an elegant early Hopi seed jar later attributed to Nampeyo and a bargain-priced Lucy Lewis) all sold at recent shows before we posted them.

 WHERE TO CATCH UP WITH US NEXT

 WE HAD A GREAT SHOW AND A MARVELOUS TIME AT THE MARIN SHOW.

 WE WEREN'T PREPARED FOR WHAT HAPPENED NEXT.